App

 Rating: 7.0 / 10.0

-Sidonia no Kishi starts out as a very promising story: you can easily tell how fleshed out the characters and the world around them are going to be, the story is exciting and keeps you on the edge as the characters are facing life and death situations against the mysterious gauna whose motives and origins and unknown.
+Sidonia no Kishi starts out as a very promising story: you can easily tell how fleshed out the characters and the world around them are going to be, the story is exciting and keeps you on the edge as the characters are facing life and death situations against the mysterious gauna whose motives and origins are unknown.

 By the time you're done with the manga, there's really nothing left of what was there at the beginning.
 It's like reading an average shonen that tries mixing a plot with many horrible romance tropes and the likes instead.
 That's a shame because you can tell this could have been much better, if only it had focused on its main plot and tried to enhance it instead of branching out with different themes.